loo-kuhs/tiktok-live-downloader/README.md

 node build/app.js mrbeast --output mydownloads --format mp4
 ```

+## Open Issues

+Before open a issue, please read all the requirements, installation and usage section.
+If you have any questions, please open a issue answering the following questions:

+- What is the problem?
+(Please describe and provide logs and/or screenshots)
+- What version of Node.js and npm are you using?
+- What operating system are you using?
+- Are you using the latest version of the project?
+- Did you follow all the requirements, installation and usage section?
+- Did you try to run the project on another operating system/environment?

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.